MJomaba/flu-evidence-synthesis/README.md

 install.packages(c("Rcpp", "BH", "RcppEigen"))
 ```

-Now build the R package:
+Now build the R package (from the commandline):

 ```
 R CMD build fluEvidenceSynthesis
 ```

-Then open R and install the created package and its dependencies.
+Then open R again and install the created package and its dependencies.
 In R run:

 ```
 install.packages("fluEvidenceSynthesis_1.0.tar.gz",repos=NULL)